Broccoli in Cheese Sauce

 Prep Time 5 minutes

 Broccoli in Cheese Sauce is the best kid friendly side dish!
-Steamed broccoli with a creamy milk and cheese sauce with easy pantry seasonings.
-Skip the frozen veggies.
+Homemade cheese sauce is easy to make.
+Perfect for holidays or weeknight meals.

-There’s no doubt cheesy Broccoli Casserole is one of the best Side Dishes for a crowd.
+There’s no doubt cheesy Broccoli Casserole is one of the best Veggies for a crowd.
 This easy Broccoli in Cheese Sauce recipe is just as cheesy and delicious with half the work.
+Try Easy Roasted Broccoli for another delicious side.

 Adding a creamy cheese sauce is the fastest way to get your whole family to gobble down their veggies.
 Skip the frozen broccoli in cheese sauce or the jar of nacho cheese and Velveeta and make this homemade cheese sauce instead.
 This easy, cheesy sauce makes a winning weeknight side dish every time!

 Broccoli in Cheese Sauce is the best kid friendly side dish!
-Steamed broccoli with a creamy milk and cheese sauce with easy pantry seasonings.
-Skip the frozen veggies.
+Homemade cheese sauce is easy to make.
+Perfect for holidays or weeknight meals.

 Yield 6 servings